 Hard bounces

-• Expired or invalid addresses /email account
+• Expired or invalid addresses /email accounts

 • No mail server for the address